Tualatin Valley Physical Therapy, LLC BBB Business Review

 Achilles/Calf Contribution to Heel Pain

 Heel pain is not always just a “foot problem.”
 Limited calf capacity, ankle stiffness, and tendon overload often contribute to symptoms and recurring flare-ups.
-For example, flat feet put abnormal stress on the plantar fascia and the Achilles/calf.
+For example, flat feet place abnormal stress on the plantar fascia and the Achilles tendon/calf.

 Irritated Heel Pain From Overuse